-- 10.1 Calculation of Market Price - 10.1.1 The selling price per unit of Crude Oil under this Contract will be the FOB Market Price at the Delivery Point, expressed in Dollars per Barrel and calculated in accordance with this Article 10.1.
-A Market Price will be established for each type of Crude Oil or Crude Oil blend, according to this Article 10.1. - 10.1.2 The Market Price applicable to all liftings of Crude Oil sold to third parties in market conditions during a Quarter will be the agreed-to sales price, adjusted, if necessary, to reflect differences in the quality, gravity, delivery conditions, and terms of payment. - 10.1.3 Before the period when Argus Crude quotes a price for the Field from which the Crude Oil is sold, the market price applicable to all liftings of crude oil sold to a Contractor's Affiliate and subsequently sold to a third party will be the value received under the contract in market conditions with that third party, adjusted, if necessary, to reflect differences in the quality, gravity, delivery conditions, and terms of payment.
-If there is no Argus Quote for the Crude Oil produced, the Contractor and the Ministry will meet to establish a differential related to a marker of crude quoted in Argus to reflect the difference in quality and the commercial differences.
-The meeting will take place six months after the introduction onto the market, and all Persons constituting the Contractor who participate in the commercialization of the Crude Oil during this six-month period will participate in the meeting with the Ministry. - 10.1.4 The market price applicable to all Crude Oil liftings sold to a Contractor's Affiliate after a quoted price has been established for one Quarter will be calculated by adding the average of the high and low Dated Brent quotes according to publication in five (5) consecutive editions of the Platts Bulletin of the crude oil market (including all corrections) after the date of the shipment's bill of lading to the average differential between Crude Oil sold and Dated Brent quotes that are published in Argus
+10.1 Calculation of Market Price

+- 10.1.1 The selling price per unit of Crude Oil under this Contract will be the FOB market price at the Delivery Point, expressed in Dollars per Barrel and calculated in accordance with this Article 10.1 (the "Market Price").
+A Market Price will be established for each type of Crude Oil or Crude Oil blend, according to this Article 10.1. - 10.1.2 The Market Price applicable to all liftings of Crude Oil sold to third parties in market conditions during a Quarter will be the agreed to sales price, adjusted, if necessary, to reflect differences in the quality, gravity, delivery conditions, and terms of payment. - 10.1.3 Before the period when the Argus Crude Report quotes a price for the Field from which the Crude Oil is sold, the Market Price applicable to all liftings of Crude Oil sold to a Contractor's Affiliate and subsequently sold to a third party will be the value received under the contract in market conditions with that third party, adjusted, if necessary, to reflect differences in the quality, gravity, delivery conditions, and terms of payment.
+If there is no Argus Crude Report quote for the Crude Oil produced, the Contractor and the Ministry will meet to establish a differential related to a marker of Crude Oil quoted in Argus Crude Reports to reflect the difference in quality and the commercial differences.
+The meeting will take place six (6) months after the introduction onto the market, and all parties constituting the Contractor who participate in the commercialization of the Crude Oil during this six (6) month period will participate in the meeting with the Ministry.

-Crude for the period beginning the fifteenth (15th) day and ending the last day of the Month of the Cargo's Marketing (inclusive).
-This is expressed in the following Formula:
+10.1.4 The Market Price applicable to all Crude Oil liftings sold to a Contractor's Affiliate after a quoted price has been established for one Quarter will be calculated by adding the average of the high and low Dated Brent quotes according to publication in five (5) consecutive editions of the Platts Bulletin of the crude oil market (including all corrections) after the date of the shipment's bill of lading to the average differential between Crude Oil sold and Dated Brent quotes that are published in the Argus Crude Report for the period beginning the fifteenth (15th) day and ending the last day of the Month of the cargo's marketing (inclusive).
+This is expressed in the following formula: